 What if the decedent's return had been filed and the medical expenses were not included?
 Form 1040X can be filed for the year or years the expenses are treated as paid, unless the period for filing an amended return for that year has passed.
-An amended return must be filed within 3 years of the date the original return was filed, or within 2 years from the time the tax was paid, whichever date is later.
+Generally, an amended return must be filed within 3 years of the date the original return was filed, or within 2 years from the time the tax was paid, whichever date is later.

 Example.
 John properly filed last year's income tax return.
 He died this year with unpaid medical expenses of \$1,500 from last year and \$2,000 from this year.
-His executor will pay the expenses in January of next year.
-The executor can file an amended return for last year claiming the \$1,500 medical expenses.
+His survivor or personal representative can file an amended return for last year claiming the \$1,500 medical expenses.
 The \$2,000 of medical expenses from this year can be included on this year's return, which will be the decedent's final return.